LaerkeI/EASV-DBD-SI-Exam-Ecommerce-System/README.md

 To solve this issue, the consumer should be implemented as a background service.
 Using a background service ensures that the consumer operates in its own dedicated thread and guarantees that the service continuously runs and listens for messages without being unintentionally terminated or interrupted by other parts of the application.

+#### Messaging in the Service layer (Separation of Concerns)
+The controller should handle HTTP requests and responses, delegating the core business logic to the service layer.
+Messaging is part of the business logic and is closely tied to the domain (e.g., publishing events about order creation or updates).
+This logic belongs in the service layer.

 ### Jenkins
 - For this system, *Jenkins UI* is accessible at the default URL: `http://localhost:8080`.